People – DND Guidelines for Hybrid Work

 Introduction

-Assistant Deputy Minister (ADM) Human Resources, Civilian (HR-Civ) is leading the "People" component of the implementation of the Common Hybrid Work Model and the Return to Office (RTO) directive.
+Assistant Deputy Minister (ADM) Human Resources, Civilian (HR-Civ) is leading the “People” component of the implementation of the Common Hybrid Work Model and the Direction on Prescribed Presence in the Workplace.
 The following provides direction and guidance on core aspects of hybrid work (accessible only on the DND network), including compliance, monitoring, the duty to accommodate, exceptions, and optimizing hybrid work.
 The application of these guidelines will contribute to an accessible, inclusive, meaningful, and productive workplace across the Defence Team.

 Managers/supervisors are accountable for:

-• Ensuring all employees have a valid work agreement.
+• Ensuring all employees have a valid work agreement and that they are updated as required, at minimum annually.

-• Tracking and monitoring the compliance of their employees' work agreements and attendance with the Direction on prescribed presence in the workplace.
+• Tracking and monitoring employee compliance with the employees' work agreements while taking into account the Direction on Prescribed Presence in the Workplace.

-• Taking appropriate administrative and, if necessary, disciplinary action to ensure their employees' compliance with the terms of agreements, in consultation with Labour Relations (accessible only on the National Defence network).
+• Actioning appropriate administrative and, if necessary, disciplinary action in cases of an employee being non-compliant with the terms of agreements, in consultation with Labour Relations (accessible only on the DND network).

 Employees are accountable for: